 Our facilities consist of office space, laboratory space and manufacturing facilities in Bedford, Massachusetts.
-We occupy approximately 103,000 square feet of space.
-The lease for approximately 71,000 square feet of space expires in June 2027, the lease for approximately 20,000 square feet of space expires in 2018 and the lease for the remaining approximately 12,000 square feet of space expires in 2017.
+We occupy approximately 91,000 square feet of space.
+The lease for approximately 71,000 square feet of space expires in July 2027 and the lease for approximately 20,000 square feet of space expires in 2023.